• Frequently Asked Questions •

 The contents of the capsules got hard !

 Mushroom extracts are very hygroscopic, in particular an alcohol extract such as our Lion's Mane.
 Meaning, they absorb moisture easily, which can cause the extract powder to solidify.
 It is comparable to sugar and salt, which form lumps easily in a humid environment.
-In extreme cases even the capsule shell can get brittle because the powder inside is absorbing the moisture.
+Even the capsule shell can get brittle or change color because the powder inside is absorbing moisture from the cellulose shells.

 Is this a problem ?
 Is the product spoiled ?